 Our family’s first trip to Palm Springs was in 2016.
-When I told a few friends that my husband and I had planned it as a major stop along Southern California spring break road trip, I must admit I got a few funny looks.
-While Southern Californians think of Palm Springs as a family-friendly destination, most of the rest of the country only knows it as the place where you go to golf or where grandma and grandpa move to retire, or where you might visit to enjoy a thriving gay party scene.
+When I told friends that my husband and I had planned it as a major stop along Southern California spring break road trip, I must admit I got a few funny looks.
+While Southern Californians may know Palm Springs as a family-friendly destination, most of the rest of the country only thinks of it as a place to golf, where grandma and grandpa move to retire, or where you might visit to enjoy a thriving gay party scene.

-But I’m the mom who took a toddler to Las Vegas for spring break last year.
+But I’m the mom who took a toddler to Las Vegas (more than once).
 Palm Springs seemed infinitely more sensible, even if my family didn’t quite fit the usual visitor demographic.
 But it turns out we did!
-In fact, we found we had chosen quite wisely in selecting Palm Springs as a destination for our young kids (ages almost 7 and 2.5 at the time of our trip).
-The amazing weather and family-friendly attractions made for a relaxing three days and three nights during our spring break travels.
-We can’t wait to find an excuse to head back.
+In fact, we found we had chosen quite wisely in selecting Palm Springs as a destination for our young kids who were then ages almost 7 and 2.5.

 I’ve been to a lot of zoos in my travels but the Living Desert was truly one of the very best I’ve ever experienced.
 Part zoo, part botanical gardens, the Living Desert has a huge footprint in Palm Desert about 20 minutes south of Palm Springs.

-My family visited during spring break week so we definitely experienced a few long lines, particularly at entry.
+My family last visited during spring break week so we definitely experienced a few long lines, particularly at entry.
 Once we were in, however, the place was so massive that there were rarely any crowding issues.
 While the animals are a huge draw, also just make time for kids to explore and play.
-My toddler especially loved the carousel and playground.
+As a toddler, my son especially loved the carousel and playground.

 My love of flying has definitely rubbed off on my children, so I suspected that the Palm Springs Air Museum would be a major hit.
 It was!

 What I didn’t expect, however, was just how meaningful the visit would be for me.
 The museum focuses primarily on World World II era aviation and has an impressive collection of mint condition historic planes.
 Walking through the museum felt like taking a walk with the Greatest Generation.
 Veterans were everywhere – touring with their families, listening to lectures, and working as volunteers (note this was pre-pandemic and is likely not the case at the moment).
 Touring the exhibits, it was impossible not to be deeply grateful for their sacrifice and in awe of what they lived through.
 If there ever were a place where history comes alive, this is it.